wazuh/wazuh-documentation/source/installation-guide/index.rst

 Using Wazuh cloud
 -----------------

-Wazuh offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted on our PCI-DSS, and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
-With Wazuh cloud, no dedicated hardware is required and everything is ready to use.
+`Wazuh Cloud <https://wazuh.com/cloud/>`_ hosts and manages all the Wazuh components in one integrated platform.
 This service offers a highly flexible infrastructure to match your enterprise needs.

-You can create and tailor your cloud environment to meet specific needs and upgrade it to the most appropriate tier.
 The setting up of the Wazuh Cloud environment is streamlined.
+With Wazuh cloud, no dedicated hardware is required, and everything is ready to use.

-Installing and updating the Wazuh components, and defining scalability is all handled by the Wazuh Cloud.
+Wazuh offers the Wazuh Cloud, where all components are hosted on our PCI-DSS, and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
+Installing and updating the Wazuh components and defining scalability is all handled by the Wazuh Cloud.
 You can check our :ref:`Wazuh Cloud environment <cloud_your_environment>` section to learn how to create a cloud environment and explore the Wazuh Cloud services.

 Upgrade instructions
 --------------------

 To upgrade any of the Wazuh components, you need to check the​ :ref:`Upgrade guide <upgrade_guide>`.
-There you can find significant information about the upgrade process of the Wazuh server, Open Distro for Elasticsearch, Elastic Stack, and the Wazuh agents.
+There you can find information about the upgrade process of the Wazuh server, Open Distro for Elasticsearch, Elastic Stack, and the Wazuh agents.

 In addition, you can check the :ref:`compatibility matrix <compatibility_matrix>` section if you have any doubt about operating system compatibility, as well as the compatibility between the different Wazuh components.